TweetingCynical/blackjack/README.md

   - If user is closer, they win;
   - If dealer is closer, they win;
   - If userScore === dealerScore, draw;
+* Function to end game and loop again, keep win tally;
+* Function to initialise the game, called at the bottom of the code.

 ### Overview of Build